chaoss/grimoirelab-perceval/README.md

 ```
 usage: perceval [-g] <backend> [<args>] | --help | --version | --list

+Send Sir Perceval on a quest to retrieve and gather data from software
+repositories.

 Repositories are reached using specific backends.
 The most common backends
 are: